PatrickConboy/World-of-Warcraft-API/README.md

       Add tests new roles in class implementation.

-      Add descriptions for races

-      Add description for factions

       Add description for classes???

+      Add tests for error codes in tests

+      Add tests that should fail for every block of testing.
+Not just 200 code tests

 Ideas: Pull PVP leaderboard and aggregate some statistics on top ranked PVP players.
 For instance, list the top 10 servers and the percentage of players from the top 100 players on each server.

-Notes: Doesn't seem like we can programmatically match races to the classes available for them.
-We are probably going to need to hard code in some of this data if we want to include it (we do).